Poutine is one of Canada’s notable dishes and some of the most delicious comfort food you’ll ever have.

-Poutine is undoubtedly Canadian.
-This dish originated in Quebec in the 1950s although, like many dishes, the true origin is debated with many restaurants claiming the dish.
-It is pronounced ‘poo-teen’ or ‘poo-tin’ in English or ‘poo-tsin’ in Quebec.
+Poutine originated in Quebec in the 1950s, although, like many dishes, the true origin is debated.

-- Poutine can be made with homemade fries that have been baked or fried (or even store bought in a pinch).
+- Time-Saving Tip: Poutine can be made with homemade French fries that have been baked, deep-fried, or air-fried, but to save time, frozen fries can be used!

-Cheese – Store-bought cheese curds are sold in bags and are often found in the deli area (and not always in the dairy case).
-If you don’t see them, ask at the store where they are.
+Store-bought cheese curds are sold in bags and are often found in the deli area and not always in the dairy case.
+If you don’t see them, ask at the store where they are because most stores do carry them.

 Variations

-- Waffle fries, wedge fries, string fries, even tater tots, or sweet potato fries are sometimes used but good ol’ french fries are traditional.
+- Fries: Waffle fries, wedge fries, string fries, tater tots, or sweet potato fries are sometimes used, but good ol’ french fries are traditional.

-- Squeaky cheese curds are used for poutine but can be hard to find depending on where you live.
-If you can’t get cheese curds you can substitute with cubes of very mild cheddar or mozzarella (although it is technically not poutine if not made with cheese curds, but cheese fries with gravy is delicious too).
+- Cheese: Squeaky cheese curds are used for poutine but can be hard to find, depending on where you live.
+If you can’t get cheese curds, you can substitute with cubes of very mild cheddar or mozzarella (although it is technically not poutine if not made with cheese curds).

 How to Make Poutine

-- Cut potatoes into equally sized pieces & soak them in cold water.
+- Cut potatoes into equally sized pieces & soak in cold water to remove excess starch.

-- Season with oil, salt & pepper, & bake or air fry (per the recipe below).
+- Season with oil, salt & pepper, & bake or air fry in batches (full recipe below).

 - Cook onion in a skillet until tender.
 Add seasonings.